Communities

 A quick googlesearch reveals a number of prizes and competitions related to those composers.
 Out of c...

-elemtilas‭ wrote over 2 years ago
+elemtilas‭ wrote almost 3 years ago

 A quick googlesearch reveals a number of prizes and competitions related to those composers.
 Out of curiosity, and not really expecting a reply, I ask the rhetorically obvious: did you search online for piano competitions relating to the composers you named?
 Also, the rest is largely your opinion, which I very much hope that the musical world will dismiss out of hand and with prejudice.
 Great composers are great for a reason and great music is great for a reason.
 I listened to a bit of Krenek and ... myeh.
 I suppose we should stop attending the plays of Shakespeare & Plautus & Sophocles or the operas of Wagner & Mozart & Verdi just because they're ancient has-beens and nothing more can be done with them!